 Dog owner blogs have been so, so helpful.
 We’ve decided to cover his surgery in detail here as well.
 The owners of Maeby documented her TPLO surgery and recovery using video.
 It’s always helpful to see how a dog responds in real life.
 You can also read about Ivy, Mickey, Tenor and many more.

 I have a 9-year-old daughter who is very attached to our dog.
 I let her read owner stories about TPLO surgery so that she knew what to expect.
 She watched a few videos and looked at several incision photos.
 I did not want the incision to be a surprise.

-I do think it helped but I was surprised by how uneasy she was after Scooby came home.
+I do think it helped, but I was surprised by how uneasy she was after Scooby came home.
 She had been very prepared to help.
 However, looking at his incision scared her.
-His shaved leg really bothered her, too.
-This actually really made me sad but… she’s 9.
+His shaved leg bothered her, too.
+This really made me sad, but she’s 9.

 Planning TPLO Surgery (or any Dog CCL Surgery) Recovery